Video Analysis

 Skin Redness

-For the next few days, I noticed my pillow was unusually wet every time I woke up.
+For the next few days after the encounter, I noticed my pillow was unusually wet every time I woke up.
 I also had to scratch my eyes a lot as they were frequently itchy, and it felt like something was stuck in my eye and would not come out.
+Bright lights also irritated my eyes for the next few days.

 Increased Vivid Dreams